Uniform number (Major League Baseball): History

 The earliest official record of numbers being physically placed onto uniforms is from 1907, when the Reading Red Roses of the Atlantic League numbered player jerseys in an effort to help fans identify them.
 While it is unknown if the team ever took the field with numbers, the National Baseball Hall of Fame and Museum cites the Red Roses as the first team verified to have numbered their players.
 The earliest photographic evidence of a baseball uniform number dates back to 1909.
 In an issue of the Chicago Daily News, star pitcher José Méndez, then playing for the Cuban Stars, a traveling Negro league baseball team of the early 1900s, is seen wearing the number 12 on his left sleeve.

 The first time that a Major League team wore numbers was on June 26, 1916.
-Inspired the usage of numbers in football and hockey, the Cleveland Indians added large numbers to their left sleeves for a game on their home field.
+Inspired by the usage of numbers in football and hockey, the Cleveland Indians added large numbers to their left sleeves for a game on their home field.
 This experiment was tried for a few weeks, then again the next season, before being abandoned.
 In 1923, the St. Louis Cardinals adopted uniform numbers on their sleeves.
 However, as then-manager Branch Rickey recalled, the now-easily identifiable players were "subjected to field criticism from the stands and especially from opposing players," so the numbers were removed.
 Other clubs to experiment with uniform numbers on their sleeves in 1923 include the Indianapolis ABCs of the Negro National League and the San Antonio Bears of the Texas League.

 In 1929, both the Indians and the New York Yankees were planning to start the season with uniform numbers on the back of the jersey.
 Both teams were scheduled to begin their seasons on April 16, however, a rainout forced the Yankees to postpone their season opener.
 The Indians played their game as scheduled, in the process becoming the first major league team to wear uniform numbers on the back of the jersey.
 The practice of adding uniform numbers to home and road jerseys became universal in the American and National Leagues in 1937, when the Philadelphia Athletics became the last team to do so.